 The Water Footprint of ICT

 Green ICT is concerned with all resources consumed in creating e-gear and operating ICT infrastructures.
 Significant amounts of water are used in everything from chip fabrication to PC manufacture to data center operation.
-This makes ICT vulnerable to droughts and other water constraints.
+This makes ICT vulnerable to droughts and other constraints.
+It has also dragged ICT water use into the political arena.
+We've just added a video from Google about how the company is using was water to cool one of its data centers.

 A Looming ICT Water Crisis?